pagkly/Zed/Investopedia3/Gate Provision.md

 Gate Provision
 ## What Is a Gate Provision?

-A gate provision refers to a statement in a fund's offering documents that establishes the fund manager’s right to limit or halt [redemptions](https://www.investopedia.com/terms/r/redemption.asp).
-The [prospectus](https://www.investopedia.com/terms/p/prospectus.asp) or offering documents may provide more detail on a gate provision, such as scenarios where redemptions would be restricted or halted entirely.
-Gate provisions are intended to stop a [run on a fund](https://www.investopedia.com/terms/r/run-on-the-fund.asp), particularly when the assets a fund holds are [illiquid](https://www.investopedia.com/terms/i/illiquid.asp) and difficult to turn to cash for redemption in a timely manner.
+A gate provision refers to a statement in a fund's offering documents that establishes the fund manager’s right to limit or halt [[redemptions]](https://www.investopedia.com/terms/r/redemption.asp).
+The [[prospectus]](https://www.investopedia.com/terms/p/prospectus.asp) or offering documents may provide more detail on a gate provision, such as scenarios where redemptions would be restricted or halted entirely.
+Gate provisions are intended to stop a [[run on a fund]](https://www.investopedia.com/terms/r/run-on-the-fund.asp), particularly when the assets a fund holds are [[illiquid]](https://www.investopedia.com/terms/i/illiquid.asp) and difficult to turn to cash for redemption in a timely manner.
 Even with scenarios and guidelines, the decision to exercise the gate provision is the fund managers.

 ## Gate Provisions Explained